Ion Croitoru: Smoky Mountain Wrestling (1994)

 Croitoru joined Smoky Mountain Wrestling (SMW) in 1994, where he was given the ring name Bruiser Bedlam.
 According to the storyline, he was brought in by manager Jim Cornette to help settle Cornette's feud with Bob Armstrong.

-Cornette explained his reasons for the Bruiser Bedlam moniker as: "He was 6’0" tall, 270 lbs (billed at 300), built like a fireplug, bald-headed, barrel-chested with tattoos and a legitimate 600 lbs bench presser with a mean look.
+Cornette later explained his reasons for the Bruiser Bedlam moniker as: "He was 6’0" tall, 270 lbs (billed at 300), built like a fireplug, bald-headed, barrel-chested with tattoos and a legitimate 600 lbs bench presser with a mean look.
 I was always looking for heels to take back to Smoky Mountain, and Johnny K-9 was not a name that thrilled me.
 I was a big Dick the Bruiser fan when I was a kid, and this guy had the big bruiser, Brock Lesnar type look to him.
 Bruiser Bedlam Wrestling was the clip compilation show Bruiser's WWA ended on in the early ’80s.
-And Bedlam was a famous mental institution in England in the olden days (the word bedlam now signifies chaos, mayhem, and confusion), so Bruiser Bedlam became his new name".
+And Bedlam was a famous mental institution in England in the olden days (the word bedlam now signifies chaos, mayhem, and confusion), so Bruiser Bedlam became his new name."
 Cornette stated that Croitoru never moved to Tennessee during his time in SMW, and instead drove down from Hamilton every weekend for his matches.

-Bedlam and Cornette combined for a victory in a two-on-one handicap match over Armstrong at SMW's Blue Grass Brawl II show on April 1, 1994.
-As the year continued, he wrestled many tag team and six-man matches while teaming with Cornette.
+Croitoru and Cornette combined for a victory in a two-on-one handicap match over Armstrong at SMW's Blue Grass Brawl II show on April 1, 1994.
+As the year continued, Croitoru wrestled many tag team and six-man matches while teaming with Cornette.
 One observer, Edward Pardue, recalled: "A 'newcomer' debuted in SMW in the spring of 1994 named Bruiser Bedlam.
 Looking at this man on television, I got the impression he wasn't one to be trifled with.
 Jim Cornette had found the man to beat Bob Armstrong and beat him he did.
 Johnny 'Bruiser Bedlam' K-9 even got a pinfall victory over Randy Savage.
 There was no stopping Bruiser Bedlam in SMW...he left in pursuit of other territories to conquer.
 All I know is, if I ever had to fight Tyson in a street fight, that is one guy I would want to back me up!"